cinemascience/cinema/README.md

 - `cinema_lib`, the cinema python library and `cinema` command line tool
 - `specs`, a set of specifications for Cinema databases

+# Submodules in this repository

+Please note that this repository contains submodules, so you will have to update those modules after cloning:

+  git submodule update --init --recursive

 # Cinema mailing list

 Please mail cinema-info@lanl.gov with any questions.